patologiivest/empaia-howto/README.md

 are mandatory!
 The `$schema` property is fixed and links to [JSON schema definition](https://gitlab.com/empaia/integration/definitions/-/blob/main/ead/ead-schema.v3.json).
 The properties `name`, `name_short`, and `description` are used to display a user readable (short) title (must not contain any dots or fancy symbols) and description in the Empaia UI.
-The `namespace` servces as a _unique_ identifier for you app.
+The `namespace` serves as a _unique_ identifier for your app.
 Therefore, it has to follow a specific naming scheme, see [here](https://developer.empaia.org/app_developer_docs/v3/#/specs/ead?id=namespace)!
-The `io` section defines all the parameters that will be used as in- or output for the app, see respective section below.
+The `io` section defines all the parameters that will be used as in- or output, see respective section below.
 Finally, the `modes` section defines the _execution mode_ in which the app will run and what in- and output parameters will be used then.
 For our purposes, we will stick with the `standalone` mode most of the time.